BaiyangZhang/oldBlog/_posts/2022-10-1-Manifesto-of-the-Communist-Party.md

 20. Will not the introduction of community of property be accompanied by the proclamation of the community of women?

 >Answer: By no means.
 We will only interfere in the personal relationship between men and women or with the family in general to the extent that the maintenance of the existing institution would disturb the new social order.
 Besides, we are well aware that the family relationship has been modified in the course of history by the property relationships and by periods of development, and that consequently the ending of private property will also have a most important influence on it.

-Question 21: Will nationalities continue to exist under communism?
-Answer: The nationalities of the peoples who join together according to the principle of community will be just as much compelled by this union to merge with one another and thereby supersede themselves as the various differences between estates and classes disappear through the superseding of their basis – private property.
+21. Will nationalities continue to exist under communism?

+The nationalities of the peoples who join together according **to the principle of community** will be just as much compelled by this union to merge with one another and thereby supersede themselves as the various differences between estates and classes disappear through the superseding of their basis – private property.

 Question 22.
 Do Communists reject existing religions?
 Answer: All religions which have existed hitherto were expressions of historical stages of development of individual peoples or groups of peoples.
 But communism is that stage of historical development which makes all existing religions superfluous and supersedes them.
 In the name and on the mandate of the Congress.
 Secretary: Heide [Alias of Wilhelm Wolff in the League of the Just] President: Karl Schill [Alias of Karl Schapper in the League of the Just] London, June 9, 1847